 - Digital Desk Tours: Have team members briefly tour their workspace to personalize the remote experience and create familiarity.

-- Story Time Sharing: Dedicate meeting time for team members to share personal stories or experiences to help humanize each other beyond work roles.
+- Story-Time Sharing: Dedicate meeting time for team members to share personal stories or experiences to help humanize each other beyond their work roles.

 - Emoji Reactions Game: Encourage team members to pick an emoji representing their current mood and explain why.
 It adds a playful element and fosters empathy and understanding.